1 day ago

-CBD oil: the cannabis supplement taking the wellness world by storm
+CBD - the cannabis supplement taking the wellness world by storm

-It can also help improve sleep.
+It can also help the sleep-derived.
 “CBD is a popular treatment for insomnia, and promotes refreshing REM sleep (Rapid Eye Movement - the dream phase) to reduce excessive daytime drowsiness,” says Dr Brewer, a benefit that she’s experienced first-hand.
 “Since I started taking a CBD oil capsule at night, I’ve slept really deeply and awoke feeling refreshed.”

 Taking a CBD oil supplement - start gradually

 There are also several ways to get your CBD fix.
 CBD oil, the fastest way to get it into your system, capsules and powders.
-CBD oil has a slightly bitter taste that can linger in the mouth though, so capsules such as those from Healthspan, from £34.99, might make it easier to swallow.
+CBD oil has a slightly bitter taste that can linger in the mouth though, so capsules such as those from Healthspan, from £27.95, might make it easier to swallow.
 “Healthspan’s CBD oil is obtained from industrial hemp plants that are grown in Europe without herbicides or pesticides, is purified, independently tested to ensure they are non-GMO and certified to contain trace amounts of psychoactive ingredients such as THC,” says Dr Brewer.
 She highlights that trace elements of THC will have zero effect on your physical or mental state.
 Healthspan is also a member of Cannabis Trades Association UK, a body that ensures legal and ethical CBD trading standards and provides certification of analysis at the point of sale to show the actual CBD and THC testing levels for each batch.

-Another that has acquired a cult following as of late is Purephyto CBD Oil, £39.99.
-Not only does the brand's range of products come with endorsements from world champion boxer Billy Joe Saunders and Brazilian Jiu Jitsu champion Kywan Gracie, but BBC TV’s George Lamb also recommended the supplements to his mother to help her manage the symptoms of her chronic rheumatoid arthritis.
+Another product that has acquired a following as of late is Purephyto.
+Not only does the brand's range of products come with endorsements from world champion boxer Billy Joe Saunders and Brazilian Jiu Jitsu champion Kywan Gracie, but George Lamb also recommended the supplement to his mother to help her manage the symptoms of her chronic rheumatoid arthritis.
 The result is that it reduced the number of painkillers she took per week from 20-30 to 12.